Qiskit/qiskit-addon-cutting/INSTALL.rst

 recommend either :ref:`Option 1` or :ref:`Option 2`.

-All users on ARM chips, as well as all Windows users, may have to take care when installing the toolbox, depending on what tools they intend to use.
+All users on ARM chips, as well as all Windows users, may have to take care when installing the toolbox, depending on which tools they intend to use.

   - The automatic wire cut search in the ``cutqc`` package depends